Botspot/pi-apps/DOCUMENTATION.md

     - First the name of the dummy deb is determined, using the `app_to_pkgname` function.
     - If the dummy deb is *already* installed, `install_packages` will inherit its dependencies and then re-install the dummy deb.
 This means that **the `install-packages` function can be used multiple times** in an app's script because it's accumulative.
     - The dummy deb is created, packaged, and finally installed.
-- `purge-packages` - Used by apps to remove packages that they previously installed.
+- `purge_packages` - Used by apps to remove packages that they previously installed.
   - This function accepts no arguments.
 It reads the `$app` variable, purges its associated dummy deb, and autoremoves any packages that are no longer necessary.
 - `get_icon_from_package` - Given a package (or space-separated list of packages), this function will automatically find the program icon for it.
   - This is useful for the `createapp` script to automatically find a suitable icon for package-apps you're trying to add.